Testing identity of collections of quantum states: sample complexity analysis: Acknowledgment

 \section{Acknowledgment}

 M. F. thanks A. Montanaro for suggesting the problem, M. Rosati, M. Skotiniotis and J. Calsamiglia for many discussions about distance estimation, and M. Christandl, M. Hayashi and A. Winter for helpful comments.
-The authors acknowledge support by MIUR via PRIN 2017 (Progetto di Ricerca di Interesse Nazionale): project QUSHIP (2017SRNBRK). {
+The authors acknowledge support by MIUR via PRIN 2017 (Progetto di Ricerca di Interesse Nazionale): project QUSHIP (2017SRNBRK).
+MF is supported by a Juan de la Cierva Formaci\`on fellowship (project FJC2021-047404-I), with funding from MCIN/AEI/10.13039/501100011033 and European Union NextGenerationEU/PRTR, and by Spanish Agencia Estatal de Investigación, project PID2019-107609GB-I00/AEI/10.13039/501100011033, by the European Union Regional Development Fund within the ERDF Operational Program of Catalunya (project QuantumCat, ref.
+001-P-001644), and by European Space Agency, project ESA/ESTEC 2021-01250-ESA. {

 }

 \begin{appendix}